cascadingdown/ZhejiangLab/README.md

 ### Data processing

 The data processing script (`data_processing.py`) handles the following tasks:
-- Loading the UCMerced Land Use Dataset.
+- Importing the UCMerced Land Use Dataset.
-- Applying necessary transformations.
+- Applying transformations to the dataset to ensure consistency and compatibility.
-- Updating labels to classify images as artificial or natural.
+- Relabeling images to categorize them into artificial or natural classes.
-- Splitting the dataset into training and testing sets.
+- Dividing the dataset into training and testing subsets.
-- Creating data loaders for batch processing.
+- Constructing data loaders to facilitate efficient batch processing.

 ### Model Definitions